tolis-e/kitchensink-mobile-angularjs-topcoat/README.md

-kitchensink-angularjs-topcoat-internationalization
+kitchensink-mobile-angularjs-topcoat
 ========================

 What is it?
 -----------

-Shows how to use HTML5, AngularJS, Topcoat, jQuery Globalize, JAX-RS and Java EE on JBoss.
+Shows how to combine HTML5, AngularJS, Topcoat, jQuery Globalize, JAX-RS and Java EE in order to create an internationalized mobile web application.

 This is your project!
 It is a sample, deployable Maven 3 project to help you get your foot in the door developing with AngularJS on Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.